xinhaoyuan/awexygen/README.md

 ### Using Gtk widgets

-For adventures, Awexygen provides two widget classes `awexygen.wrapped_gtk_widget.direct` and `awexygen.wrapped_gtk_widget.offscreen` to embed Gtk widgets into the AwesomeWM UI hierarchy.
+For adventures, Awexygen provides `awexygen.wrapped_gtk_widget` to embed Gtk widgets into the AwesomeWM UI hierarchy.
-Each class has capability and limitation.
 See `examples/wrappped_gtk_widget.lua` for example.

 ## License